-Explain why the Puritans migrated in great numbers to Massachusetts in the 17th century and the consequences of their migration for the indigenous peoples of the region (e.g., loss of territory, susceptibility to European diseases, religious conversion, conflicts over different ways of life such as the Pequot War and King Philip’s War).
+Explain why Puritan men and women migrated in great numbers to Massachusetts in the 17th century, how they moved west from the Atlantic coast, and the consequences of their migration for the Native Peoples of the region (e.g., loss of territory, great loss of life due to susceptibility to European diseases, religious conversion, conflicts over different ways of life such as the Pequot War and King Philip’s War).

-From viewing visual primary sources such as paintings, artifacts, buildings, or books, describe details of daily life, housing, education, and work of the Puritan men, women, and children of the Massachusetts Bay Colony.
+Using visual primary sources such as paintings, artifacts, historic buildings, or text sources, analyze details of daily life, housing, education, and work of the Puritan men, women, and children of the Massachusetts Bay Colony, including self-employed farmers and artisans, indentured servants, employees, and enslaved people.

+Explain that in the 17th and 18th century slavery was legal in all the French, Dutch, and Spanish, and English colonies, including Massachusetts and that colonial Massachusetts had both free and enslaved Africans in its population.

-Explain the importance of maritime commerce and the practice of bartering – exchanging goods or services without payment in money - in the development of the economy of colonial Massachusetts, using materials from historical societies and history museums as reference materials and exploring these topics:
+Explain the importance of maritime commerce and the practice of bartering – exchanging goods or services without payment in money - in the development of the economy of colonial Massachusetts, using materials from historical societies and history museums as reference materials.

 the fishing and shipbuilding industries

-trans-Atlantic and Caribbean trade
+trans-Atlantic and Caribbean trade, especially the Triangular Trade that included Africans to be sold as slaves in the colonies and goods such as sugar and cotton produced by slave labor to be sold in the colonies and in Europe

 the development of seaport cities of New Bedford, Newburyport, Gloucester, Salem, and Boston

-Topic 6: Massachusetts in the 18th century through the American Revolution
+Topic 6.
+Massachusetts in the 18th century through the American Revolution

-Supporting Question: Why is Massachusetts important to the nation’s history?
+Supporting Questions: Why is Massachusetts important to the nation’s history?
+How did different views about the fairness of taxes and government lead to the American Revolution?

 Using a historical map, explain the extent of the Province of Massachusetts in the 17th and 18th centuries (including territory which is now included in Maine, Nova Scotia, and New Brunswick, as well as Martha’s Vineyard and Nantucket).
 Explain reasons for the growth of towns and cities in Massachusetts in the 1700s.

-Clarification statement: Students should focus on researching the growth of their own city or town in the period before the Revolution.
+Clarification statement: Students should focus on researching the diverse people who lived in their city or town and their activities in the period just before the Revolution.

-Suggested Primary Source in Appendix E: “An Accurate Map of the country round Boston in New England from the best authorities” (1776) or a similar map of Massachusetts or New England from the period

 Analyze the connection between events, locations, and individuals in Massachusetts in the early 1770s and the beginning of the American Revolution, using sources such as historical maps, paintings, and texts of the period.

 Clarification statement: Students should understand that in the 1770s leaders of the Massachusetts colonists were angered by a series of events and taxes they believed unfair.
 This standard focuses primarily on Massachusetts.
 Students will study how the Revolution affected other colonies in grade 5.